Suggested Reading: Genesis 50:7-21

 At another end of the spectrum, Joseph experienced the same kind of mindset from his own brothers in Genesis chapter 50.
 Several chapters and years before, Joseph had reconciled himself to his brothers.
-He had revealed himself as the Prime Minister of Egypt, telling them that he held nothing against them for selling him into slavery as a child because God had used that experience to provide for hundreds of thousands of people during a time of intense famine.
+He had revealed himself as the Prime Minister of Egypt, telling them that he held nothing against them for selling him into slavery as a child, reminding them that God had used that experience to provide for hundreds of thousands of people during a time of intense famine.
 As far as he was concerned, God had set the whole thing up, so he forgave them.
 He then took in their families and their flocks, providing for all of them, and reassuring them of his good intentions toward them.
 But when Joseph’s brothers saw that their father was dead, they said, “What if Joseph holds a grudge against us and pays us back for all the wrong we did to him?”
-(Genesis 50:15).
+(Genesis 50:15, NIV).
 Because they would hold a grudge and pretend to be civil in front of their father (they had already done that) they assumed Joseph would as well, even though he had gone out of his way to reassure them and demonstrate that he had forgiven them.